Master of Education

 - Dean of students or faculty

 Take the next step in your career.
 Apply for Saint Leo's M.Ed.
-Instructional Leadership today.
+Educational Leadership for Catholic Administrators today.

 - Course Name

 Develops an understanding of various types of data used in school settings and methods for analyzing and displaying these data sets to impact and measure student learning.
 Students will analyze measures of central tendency and develop a presentation for a data set using Web 2.0 technology.
 Learners will disaggregate student data sets and create a professional development plan to address student needs and ensure timely dissemination to information to students, faculty, and parents.